CodePushGo/website/src/content/blog/en/how-I-manage-semantic-release-with-CapGo-CapacitorUpdater.md

 - CAPGO_APIKEY is provided by CapGo to uniquely identify your CI/CD pipeline login
 - CAPGO_APPID is provided by CapGo to uniquely identify your application (eg `com.mystartup.mysuperapp`)

-## 6. My semantic release + CapGo CapacitorUpdate setup
+## 6. My semantic release + CapGo React NativeUpdate setup

 Finally, how does this all fit together ?